Past Midway Ramblings on Business & Life

 For this specific project, five years ago, I’d estimate this would have taken 25 – 35 human researchers two years to complete, working full-time, and perhaps 20 full-time employees to maintain the data quality into perpetuity.
 In other words, it would have been cost prohibitive, relative to the estimated benefit for our customer base.

 By contrast, recently, one of the members of our existing team solved this using AI, working ~25% of his time on this project for perhaps six months.
 Further, on-going maintenance is probably the equivalent of 4 weeks of a person’s effort each year.
 In other words, the efficiency gain (or cost reduction, in this case) is one full-time equivalent person for one month per year (~160 hours per year) compared to 30 full-time people for two years ~124,800 hours per year).
-That’s 0.1% of the require human effort, a 99.9% productivity gain… and I’d estimate the quality of the output is nearly equal, maybe better.
+That’s 0.1% of the required human effort, a 99.9% productivity gain… and I’d estimate the quality of the output is nearly equal, maybe better.

 I suppose it’s not fair to place a percentage on the productivity gain, because, without AI, this project would never have existed, and our customers would not have benefited from this new data as part of our product offering.